Prince (musician): 2010–2016: Final years, 20Ten, Hit n Run Phase One, and Hit n Run Phase Two

 In January 2010, Prince wrote a new song, "Purple and Gold", inspired by his visit to a Minnesota Vikings football game against the Dallas Cowboys.
-The following month, he let Minneapolis-St. Paul public radio station 89.3 The Current premiere his new song "Cause and Effect" as a gesture in support of independent radio.
+The following month, he let Minneapolis–St. Paul public radio station 89.3 The Current premiere his new song "Cause and Effect" as a gesture in support of independent radio.

-In 2010, Prince was listed in Times annual ranking of the "100 Most Influential People in the World".
-He released a new single on Minneapolis-St. Paul radio station 89.3 The Current called "Hot Summer" on June 7, his 52nd birthday.
+In 2010, Prince was included in Times annual list of the 100 most influential people.
+He released a new single on 89.3 The Current called "Hot Summer" on June 7, his 52nd birthday.
 The same month, Prince appeared on the cover of the July 2010 issue of Ebony magazine, and he received the Lifetime Achievement Award at the 2010 BET Awards.

-Prince released his album 20Ten in July 2010 as a free covermount with publications in the UK, Belgium, Germany, and France.
+Prince released his thirty-fifth album, 20Ten, in July 2010 as a free covermount with publications in the UK, Belgium, Germany, and France.
 He refused album access to digital download services and closed LotusFlow3r.com.
 On July 4, 2010, Prince began his 20Ten Tour, a concert tour in two legs, with shows in Europe.
-The second leg began on October 15 and ended with a concert following the Abu Dhabi Grand Prix on November 14.
-The second half of the tour had a new band, John Blackwell, Ida Kristine Nielsen, and Sheila E. Prince let radio station Europe 1 debut the snippet of his new song "Rich Friends" from the new album 20Ten Deluxe on October 8, 2010.
-He embarked on the Welcome 2 Tour on December 15, 2010.
-Prince was inducted into the Grammy Hall of Fame on December 7, 2010.
+The second leg began on October 15 and ended with a concert following that year's Abu Dhabi Grand Prix on November 14.
+The second half of the tour had a new band, with John Blackwell, Ida Kristine Nielsen, and previous band member Sheila E. He embarked on the Welcome 2 Tour on December 15, 2010.
+Purple Rain was inducted into the Grammy Hall of Fame on December 7, 2010.